 The Prime Minister is the head of government in Britain and the queen (or king) is the head of state.
 British people vote in elections for Members of Parliament (MPs) to represent them.
-There are lots of political parties in the UK but the big three are the Labour party (the main left-wing party), the Liberal Democrats (the main centre party) and the Conservatives (the main right-wing party).
+There are lots of political parties in the UK but the big three are the Labour Party (the main left-wing party), the Liberal Democrats (the main centre party) and the Conservatives (the main right-wing party).
 There are also parties representing different parts of the UK, such as the Scottish National Party and Plaid Cymru in Wales.

 The UK voting system operates on a majority vote system.
 The political party that wins the most votes wins the election.
 For a political party in the UK to form a government, they need an overall majority.
 This means that the ruling party needs to have more Members of Parliament than all the other parties put together.
 If the winning party does not have an overall majority then there is a hung parliament.

 What often happens in the case of a hung parliament is that one large party will join up with a smaller party to form a coalition.
 By doing this, they exclude the main opposition and still have power – although it is now shared between the two coalition parties.

 Young people and politics

-All British citizens over 18 can vote in General Elections.
+All British citizens over the age of 18 can vote in general elections.
 Some people think that young people in Britain are apathetic and don't care about politics.
-About 37% of 18- to 24-year-olds voted in the 2005 General Election.
-This number rose to 44% in the 2010 General Election.
+About 43% of 18- to 24-year-olds voted in the 2015 general election.
 The overall turnout is usually around 65% of the population.